remarcmij/calculator-project-class8/README.md

 ### Rydberg test

 Your calculator should be able to compute the Rydberg constant from a number fundamental physical constants.
+Please refer to [Rydberg constant](https://github.com/remarcmij/calculator-project-class8/blob/master/Rydberg%20constant.md) for full details.

 ### HP-35 Instruction Manual